In Ireland, A Vote Is Expected This Spring On Expanding Abortion Rights

 "I was 37.
 I was single.
 I wasn't working very much, and I didn't want to be a parent," Flynn says.

 She didn't want to have a baby and give it up for adoption, either.
-But with abortion being illegal in Ireland, her only option at the time was to leave the country to end her pregnancy.
+But with abortion illegal in Ireland, her only option at the time was to leave the country to end her pregnancy.

 Seven years later, in 2013, Ireland began allowing abortions, but only if a pregnant woman's life is in danger.
 Otherwise it remains totally banned.